 If you’d prefer to deal with a variety of work environments and situations, public accounting may be right for you.

-If you’d rather stay within one company for a longer period of time, management accounting or internal auditing might be the way to go.
+However, if you’d rather stay within one company for a longer period of time, management accounting or internal auditing might be the way to go.

-If you’re a highly ethical individual who relishes the chance to investigate business practices, forensic accounting, government accounting or internal auditing could all be great choices.
+Alternatively, if you’re a highly ethical individual who relishes the chance to investigate business practices, forensic accounting, government accounting or internal auditing could all be great choices.

-Which classes you thrive in and enjoy the most during your accounting education could have quite a bit to do with which road you choose, too!
+Furthermore, which classes you thrive in and enjoy the most during your accounting education could have quite a bit to do with which road you choose, too!

 If you’re still unsure as to what you want to do, here is a full list of accounting certifications.
 Check them out and see which one interests you the most.